 The nanoGateway Mobility Program will select 10 Researchers and/or Students to develop their project idea from 1 up to 8 weeks at INL facilities, under the supervision of INL Staff Researcher.

 Who is it for?

 Visiting scientists, students, engineers, developers, entrepreneurs or nanotechnology enthusiasts from the POCTEP provinces of the Spain-Portugal transboundary regions (Algarve, Alentejo, Center, North – Andalucia, Castilla y León, Extremadura, Galicia).

 What can you expect?

-Mentoring support from INL researchers for the development of the work proposed or Project Idea in the research area chosen by the participant from 1 up to 8 weeks.
+Mentoring support from INL teams for the development of the work proposed or Project Idea in the area chosen by the participant from 1 up to 8 weeks.